-Registering a business may involve a series of ministries/institutions.
-Ministry of Commerce (MoC), General Department of Taxation (GDT) and Ministry of Labor and Vocational Training (MLVT) are the three main relevant ministries/institutions which are required to go through to get your business registered.
+Registering a business may involve a series of ministries / institutions.
+The Ministry of Commerce (MoC), General Department of Taxation (GDT), and Ministry of Labour and Vocational Training (MLVT) are the three main ministries / institutions that an investor is required to deal with in order to register a business.
 In general, businesses operate in Cambodia via the following vehicles:

-- A company or subsidiary incorporated in Cambodia - A branch of a company incorporated outside Cambodia - A representative office of a company incorporated outside Cambodia
+- A company or subsidiary incorporated in Cambodia - A branch of a company incorporated outside of Cambodia - · A commercial representative office of a company incorporated outside of Cambodia

-New IT business registration platform
+IT business registration platform

-The new IT business registration platform allows the investor to register its business at MoC, GDT and MLVT in one go by using this new online business registration platform which takes up to only 8 working days until obtaining digital licenses or certificates.
-Payment of registration fees can be made via the electronic banking system.
-A payment receipt is issued by an automated system as evidence of payment.
+Cambodia utilises an IT business registration platform which allows investors to register a business at the MoC, GDT and MLVT through a single platform.
+Normally, the registration process takes around 8 working days following which the registered entity will receive all digital licences or certificates.
+Payment for registration fees can be made via the electronic banking system.
+A payment receipt is issued by the automated system as evidence of payment.

-Note that if your business is required to register at ministries/institutions other than MoC, GDT and MLVT, you may need to follow the procedure of the relevant ministries/institutions.
+Note that if your business is required to register at ministries/institutions other than the MoC, GDT, and MLVT, the investor will need to follow additional registration procedures specific to those relevant ministries/institutions.

-Main legal formalities for the new establishment and registration
+Main legal formalities for the establishment and registration of a new corporate entity